HVAC Basics: Ductless Heating and Cooling Systems

-Ductless systems, also known as mini split systems, connect an outdoor unit with one or more indoor units to heat and cool specific zones of a home without the use of ductwork.
+Ductless HVAC systems, also known as ductless mini-split systems, connect an outdoor condensing unit with one or more indoor units to heat and cool (or just cool) specific zones of your home without the use of ductwork.
+They use the same heat transfer technology as a split system heat pump.

 Explore the components of a ductless system